 There is not much space in the opinion pages of the major newspapers and the editors receive many requests.
-You can call the opinion pages editor to find out whether he or she is interested in the subject before you start writing the article.
+Therefore, it is a good idea to call the relevant editor in advance to find out whether they are interested in the topic before you start writing the article.

 Increase your chances of appearing on the opinion pages

 Follow the debate and try to be topical.
 “Today/soon/recently a new report on …” can be a good start.
 Consider whether you can provide a new angle on a subject or present previously unpublished statistics.